Donald Trump Says He Will Nominate a Supreme Court Justice Within 2 Weeks of Inauguration

-The nomination will likely come in the second week of his presidency
+The nomination will likely come in the second week of his presidency+ READ ARTICLE

 Donald Trump expects to nominate a justice to fill the vacant seat on the Supreme Court within two weeks of his inauguration on Jan.
 20, the President-elect said during a news conference on Wednesday.